-Many of the phrases she repeated are pure gold for your financial life, too.
-So on Mother’s Day, as you wash your hands before you eat your veggies, thank Mom for advice that — if you listen — can make you rich.
+Many of the phrases Mom repeated are pure gold for your financial life, too.
+So, on Mother’s Day, as you wash your hands before you eat your veggies, thank Mom for advice that can make you rich.

-If it looks too good to be true, it probably is
+1. ‘If it looks too good to be true, it probably is’

 “Nobody is waiting to give you a thousand bucks or the best deal in town,” says Linda Sherry, director of national priorities for Consumer Action.
 “The sniff test is a very important consumer skill.”

-This outlook applies to investing.
+This outlook also applies to investing.
 Bernie Madoff and the con artists who came before and after him have made fortunes by promising large returns, she says.

 When someone promises low risk and high reward, the smart consumer “should be hearing bells,” Altfest says.
 “It’s a red flag if it’s too good to be true.”

-Look both ways before you cross the street
+2. ‘Look both ways before you cross the street’

 This morsel of Mom advice works just as well for financial decisions as it does at crosswalks.
-Before you do anything vital with your money, look for any potential dangers speeding your way.
+Before you do anything with your money, look for potential dangers speeding your way.

-“Every decision is a trade-off, so be aware of what you’re trading off to make this decision.
-If you’re deciding to buy this shiny new car, realize you’re trading off making a contribution to your retirement plan or putting money away for college.”
+Every decision is a trade-off, so be aware of what you’re trading off if you decide to buy a fancy new car, for instance.
+Are you trading off making a contribution to your retirement plan or putting away money for college?

 Ask yourself: “If I didn’t do this, what could I do instead?
 What am I giving up to do this?”

-Don’t take candy from strangers
+3. ‘Don’t take candy from strangers’

-Before hiring a money pro, get to know him (or her) professionally.
-Find how, and by whom, the adviser is compensated.
+Before hiring a money pro, get to know him or her professionally.
+Find out how, and by whom, the adviser is compensated.
 You want to know how the person gets paid, and whether they’re working for you or someone else.

 “When it comes to your money, don’t do anything on impulse,” Sherry says.
 “It could come back to haunt you.”

-Always comparison shop — even if you just do an Internet search, she says.
+Always comparison shop, even if you just do an internet search, she says.
 “That one step takes you out of the emotional zone.”

 Beware of high-pressure tactics that use the clock or the calendar to force your hand.
 “If it’s good for you today, it’s good for you next week,” Altfest says.

-“If someone is handing you a pen, saying ‘This offer expires today,’ that’s a good time to walk away,” she says.
+“If someone is handing you a pen, saying, ‘This offer expires today,’ that’s a good time to walk away,” she says.
 “Nothing that good disappears that fast.”

-That move is “an arm-twisting tactic,” Altfest says.
-Equally suspect: When a sales representative discourages you from doing your own research, asking questions, getting second (or third or fourth) opinions or talking about the situation with whomever you like.
+Equally suspect is when a sales representative discourages you from doing your own research, asking questions, getting second (or third or fourth) opinions or talking about the situation with someone you trust.

 “If you follow the crowd, you’ll be locked into mediocre results,” Altfest says.
 “You’ll get into the market at the wrong time, and you’ll get out at the wrong time.